zhang-zengjie/dl-vehicle-mpc/README.md

 README.md                   % This read-me file
-LICENSE                     % The license file main.m                      % The main code script /config
+LICENSE                     % The license file main.m                      % The main code script config/
-    param.m                 % The script to render parameters /libs
+    param.m                 % The script to render parameters libs/
-    /controller             % Functions related to control
+    controller             % Functions related to control
-    /collision              % Functions related to collision detection /draw                   % Functions related to visualization
+    collision              % Functions related to collision detection draw                   % Functions related to visualization
-    /training               % Functions related to predictor training
+    training               % Functions related to predictor training
 ```

 ### Quick Run

 - Run the main script `main.m`;
-- The rnn predictor and its training information will be saved in `/policy/`;
+- The rnn predictor and its training information will be saved in `policy/`;
-- The control results will be saved in `/data/`;
+- The control results will be saved in `data/`;
-- All figures will be saved in `/figures/`.
+- All figures will be saved in `figures/`.